mahwood/road_documentation_exercise/ToniVD.md

 ## Buying the Waffle Maker

 Pic of waffle maker
-I got this Black + Decker waffle maker from **Courts**.
+I got this *Black + Decker* waffle maker from **Courts**.
 If you want to check it out here's a link.

 ## Using the Waffle Maker
-I found an online recipe using ingredients I had on hand.
+I wanted to find a recipe with some of ingredients I had on hand:

-### Ingredients:
-1. 2 cups of flour
-2. 1 tbsp baking powder
+1. Flour
+2. Sugar
-3. 1/2 tsp salt
+3. Eggs
-4. 2 tbsp sugar
+4. Milk

-5. 2 large eggs *divded (separate egg white and yolk)*
-6. 1 + 2/3 cups of milk
-7. 1/3 cup of oil
-   * OR 1/3 cup of butter
-9. 1 tsp vanilla extract
+So I used this recipe:  to try using the waffle maker.

 Pic of waffles

+The waffles turned out tasty and **fluffy**.

-## Stuff to try with Waffle Maker
+## Trying Waffle Variations

+## Coding and Waffle...charts :)